Getting started

 - associate this new project to an existing ontology,

-In this Getting Started guide, we will use the first option.
+In this Getting Started guide, we will use the third option.

 Then, create the project by clicking on the Save button.
 You are automatically redirected to the configuration page of this just created project.
 At this stage, we will keep the default project configuration.